-For a small country, Belgium has an impressive list of dog breeds which have a rich and colorful history.
+Belgium has an impressive list of dog breeds that have a rich and colorful history for a small country.

-In the Belgian Shepherd group there are four breeds of dog.
+In the Belgian Shepherd group, there are four breeds of dogs.

 All are strong, muscular dogs that work hard and are keen to please their owners.
-They are useful workers in many industries including farming and police work and make great pets also.
+They are valuable workers in many industries, including farming and police work, and make great pets also.

-Let’s meet the four Belgian Shepherd dogs and then the other breeds of dogs that come from Belgium.
+Let’s meet the four Belgian Shepherd dogs and then the other breeds of dogs from Belgium.

 TABLE OF CONTENTS